Primary Navigation Mobile

 Map coverage Western Europe

-It is entirely understandable that you are after a basic but quality sat nav.
-The TomTom GO Basic is for you.
+It is entirely understandable that you may not want all the bells and whistles on your sat nav system but rather just a basic but quality system.
+The TomTom GO Basic is the device for you.

-The screen is basic in the relative company, but there is no way you’ll misinterpret it.
+The screen may be basic compared to others, but there's no way you’ll misinterpret it.
 Crucially, you still get free map updates that you can access via Wi-Fi – and the map coverage is for Europe.
-You even get a free three months’ worth of speed camera alerts.
+Plus you get free TomTom traffic which will help plan your journey and avoid delays.

 Pros